SlimIO/Registry/README.md

 <details>
     <summary>POST : /users</summary>

-Endpoint to create an user.
+Endpoint to create a new user.
+The body must contains a JSON with `username` and `password` field as follow:
 ```ts
 {
     username: string,